Neglecting user testing is a huge risk

 Why five users are enough

 You might have heard that “you only need to test with five people,” and at Confrere, we usually stick to that number.
 We recommend reading this nuanced explanation of the math behind the number five.
-The blog MeasuringU also has lots of useful calculators and articles if you need to debate user testing with people who love quantitative data.

 Ethics and GDPR compliance